bdd100k/bdd100k/doc/source/evaluate.rst

 Submission format
 ^^^^^^^^^^^^^^^^^^^^^^

-To evaluate your algorithms on BDD100K detection benchmark, you may prepare your prediction results using the `Scalabel Format <https://doc.scalabel.ai/format.html>`_.
+To evaluate your algorithms on the BDD100K detection benchmark, you may prepare your prediction results using the `Scalabel Format <https://doc.scalabel.ai/format.html>`_.
-Speicifically, these fields are required:
+Specifically, these fields are required:
 ::

     - name: str